Terraform

 Plan: 2 to add, 0 to change, 0 to destroy.

-1. Finally run the terraform apply command to deploy the changes.
+1. Finally, run the terraform apply command to deploy the changes.

 Converting inline security group rules to standalone rules - terraform

-Attaching a security group to an EC2 resource
+Attach a security group to an EC2 resource

-In this tutorial, we will learn how to attach a security group to an EC2 instance.
+Now we will learn how to attach a security group to an EC2 instance.

 1. Add Terraform resource to spin up an EC2 instance.